VIGHNESH-Y/Learn-Web3/README.md

 - Wrote my second smart contract using Solidity.
 - Wrote a smart contract which could perform operations like a calculator.
+- Had defined an function inside of the smart contract.
 -